Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Experiments

-We consider recently-proposed baselines of two types: (1) Traditional TKG interpolation methods\footnote{TKG extrapolation methods are not considered since we only study interpolated LP over HTKGs.
-Extrapolation methods are constrained to only use the graph information before each LP query, making them suboptimal in TKG interpolation tasks.}, DE-SimplE \cite{DBLP:conf/aaai/GoelKBP20}, TeRo \cite{DBLP:conf/coling/XuNAYL20}, T-GAP \cite{DBLP:conf/kdd/JungJK21}, BoxTE \cite{DBLP:conf/aaai/MessnerAC22}, TARGCN \cite{ding2022a}, TeAST \cite{DBLP:conf/acl/LiSG23} and HGE \cite{pan24_aaai}.
-Since these methods are not developed for HKG/HTKGs, they have no way to model qualifiers.
-We neglect the qualifiers during implementation.
-(2) HKG reasoning methods, i.e., NaLP-Fix \cite{DBLP:conf/www/RossoYC20}, HINGE \cite{DBLP:conf/www/RossoYC20}, HypE \cite{DBLP:conf/ijcai/FatemiTV020}, StarE \cite{DBLP:conf/emnlp/GalkinTMUL20}, HyconvE \cite{DBLP:conf/www/WangWLC023}, GRAN \cite{DBLP:conf/acl/WangWLZ21} and ShrinkE \cite{DBLP:conf/acl/XiongNPS23}.
-These methods cannot explicitly model temporal information provided in primary quadruples of HTKGs.
-We make them neglect the timestamps in primary quadruples during implementation.
-We implement all baselines with their official code repositories and default hyperparameter settings.
-Note that the concurrent work NE-Net \cite{DBLP:conf/emnlp/HouJL0GZGC23} still has no existing software and data, so we are unable to directly compare it with HypeTKG here.
+We use two evaluation metrics, i.e., mean reciprocal rank (MRR) and Hits@1/3/10.
+We follow the filtering setting used in previous HKG reasoning works \cite{DBLP:conf/emnlp/GalkinTMUL20}.
+See App. \ref{app: metric} for detailed explanations of evaluation metrics.
+We consider two types of baselines: (1) Traditional TKG interpolation methods\footnote{TKG extrapolation methods are not considered since we only study interpolated LP over HTKGs.
+Extrapolation methods are constrained to only use the graph information before each LP query, making them suboptimal for interpolation.}, i.e., DE-SimplE \cite{DBLP:conf/aaai/GoelKBP20}, TeRo \cite{DBLP:conf/coling/XuNAYL20}, T-GAP \cite{DBLP:conf/kdd/JungJK21}, BoxTE \cite{DBLP:conf/aaai/MessnerAC22}, TARGCN \cite{ding2022a}, TeAST \cite{DBLP:conf/acl/LiSG23} and HGE \cite{DBLP:conf/aaai/PanNLS24}.
+Since these methods have no way to model qualifiers, we neglect the qualifiers during implementation.
+(2) HKG reasoning methods, i.e., NaLP-Fix \cite{DBLP:conf/www/RossoYC20}, HINGE \cite{DBLP:conf/www/RossoYC20}, HypE \cite{DBLP:conf/ijcai/FatemiTV020}, StarE \cite{DBLP:conf/emnlp/GalkinTMUL20}, GRAN \cite{DBLP:conf/acl/WangWLZ21}, HyconvE \cite{DBLP:conf/www/WangWLC023}, ShrinkE \cite{DBLP:conf/acl/XiongNPS23} and HyNT \cite{DBLP:conf/kdd/ChungLW23}.
+These methods cannot model temporal information in HTKGs.
+We make them neglect the timestamps during implementation.
+See App. \ref{app: implementation detail} for HypeTKG and baseline implementation details.
+Note that NE-Net \cite{DBLP:conf/emnlp/HouJL0GZGC23} still has no existing software and data, so we are unable to directly compare it with HypeTKG here.